All Hallows Occupational Therapy Service

 Occupational Therapy (OT) provides advice, support and interventions to assist people in the day to day management of conditions.

 OT provides practical support to enable people to facilitate recovery and overcome any barriers that prevent them from doing the activities (occupations) that matter to them.
 This helps to increase people’s independence and satisfaction in all aspects of life.

-Therapists work with adults and children of all ages with a wide range of conditions; most commonly those who have difficulties due to a physical condition, as well as those experiencing mental health issues, developmental disorders and learning disabilities.
+Our therapists work with adults with a wide range of conditions; most commonly those who have difficulties due to a physical condition, as well as those experiencing mental health issues, developmental disorders and learning disabilities.

 Occupational Therapy at All Hallows

-All Hallows offers Occupational Therapy to both Children and Adults.
 Our Adult OT focuses on the treatment and solutions of managing pain caused by existing conditions or difficulties.
-Paediatric OT helps children with a wide range of conditions to develop essential skills through the practice of everyday tasks.

 When a patient is admitted to the hospital and is first seen by our GP, it will be decided whether referral to OT is appropriate.
 Following this assessment, the OT or assistant may also require to assess the patient’s home.
 Arrangements will be made to either take the patient in the OT’s car to visit the home, or for the OT to visit the home in the presence of a relative.